MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-human-device-adapter.md

 - The test will then ask if the device has been paired before.
 If “y” is entered it will delete the pairing.
 If “n” the process will continue with no action.

     ```console
-    [BluetoothTestHelpers::Pairing::Unpair]: Unapiring device with address D83BBFAC35607 Public from the device with address D83BBFAC35607 Public
+    [BluetoothTestHelpers::Pairing::Unpair]: Unpairing device with address D83BBFAC35607 Public from the device with address D83BBFAC35607 Public
     If possible, delete the pairing on MyTestDevice
     Press any key to continue
     ```